Outrage as government set to approve UK’s first new coal mine since 1980s

 Campaigners have said the government is undermining Britain’s position as a world leader on addressing the global climate crisis.

-Just this month, the secretary general of the United Nations, Antonio Guterres, warned that governments must take much more radical action to slash greenhouse gas emissions.
+Just this month, the secretary-general of the United Nations, Antonio Guterres, warned that governments must take much more radical action to slash greenhouse gas emissions.

 Launching the latest report from the UN’s Intergovernmental Panel on Climate Change, he warned: “Climate activists are sometimes depicted as dangerous radicals.
 But the truly dangerous radicals are the countries that are increasing production of fossil fuels.